 With all of the incredible things to eat and drink in London, there is no doubt that the costs can add up in a hurry.
 No need to worry – we have a few tips on how to eat in London on a budget.

-Rather than sit down restaurants, eat at pubs…or opt for the best takeaway food in London – like Salt Beef Beigels, Falafel and Sausage Rolls.
-If you are really on a tight budget, get a taste of Pies and Sausage Rolls from a chain bakery, like Gregg’s – or try Crumpets by buying Warburtons Crumpets from the grocery store.
+Rather than sit down restaurants, eat at pubs.
+Or opt for the best takeaway food in London – like Salt Beef Beigels, Falafel and Sausage Rolls.
+If you are really on a tight budget, get a taste of Pies and Sausage Rolls from a chain bakery, like Gregg’s – or try Crumpets by buying Warburtons from the grocery store.

 Instead of ponying up for Afternoon Tea, go for the less expensive Cream Tea experience.
 Skip ordering Pie at a pub and go to an inexpensive Pie Shop instead.

-Food stores – like Marks and Spencer, Sainsbury’s and Tesco – are great options for finding local eats (like Scotch Eggs and British Cheeses) that you can assemble into a picnic and eat in a beautiful London park.
+Food stores – like Sainsbury’s and Tesco – are great options for finding local eats.
+Items like Scotch Eggs and British Cheeses can make a fun picnic and eat in a beautiful London park.

 What To Eat London Map

-Our map highlights the top places to eat in London that are featured on our list.
-Use this link to Google Maps for an online, interactive version of our Map of Restaurants in London, UK.
+Use this Google Map for an online version of our Map of Restaurants in London, UK below.

 - Fish and Chips – Pubs, Rock and Sole Plaice, Poppies

-- Afternoon Tea – Diamond Jubilee Tea Salon at Fortnum and Mason, The English Rose Café, the Afternoon Tea Bus Tour
+- Afternoon Tea – Fortnum and Mason, The English Rose Café, Afternoon Tea Bus Tour

 - Chicken Tikka Masala – Punjab, Brick Lane Curry Houses